eugenia1984/english/glossary.md

 - **to think**: is used to express an opinion or belief about something.
 It is what you do with your mind when you consider or have an opinion on something.

+- **Top condition** refers to being in the best possible state or quality, especially important for equipment in safety-critical roles.
+For example, ``The fire extinguisher must be kept in top condition``.

 - **too long** is used when something takes more time than is necessary or desired.
 For example, The meeting lasted four hours.
 Four hours is too long for a meeting!
 It's different from **so long**, which is often used to express that something takes a significant amount of time, but it doesn't necessarily mean it's more than what is wanted.

 - **today**: is a word used to refer to the current day, the day that is happening now.